Peterborough Sports steal a point with the last kick of the game on Saturday!

-Ten-man Peterborough Sports could not have left if any later to snatch a point in dramatic fashion against Blyth Spartans
+Ten-man Peterborough Sports could not have left it any later to snatch a point in dramatic fashion against Blyth Spartans

 It was the second time Sports had come from behind in the match after Dan Jarvis has curled in an effort just after half time.
 Sports were chasing an equaliser a man down in the last 15 minutes after Ryan Fryatt was sent off for a lunge in on Rhys Evans.